 Natural deduction and sequent proofs, Gentzen-style

 - For old times’ sake, a much older, less flexible though still highly functional, alternative is provided by proof.sty (Makoto Tatsuta, originally 1990, and now in version 3.1).
 Again there is an old LaTeX for Logicians User Guide to proof.sty.

 - An alternative producing similar output is fitch.sty (Peter Selinger, 2005).

 - However, there is now also a new kid on the block, lplfitch, “a package for typesetting Fitch-style proofs a la Language, Proof, and Logic, a logic textbook by Jon Barwise and John Etchemendy.”
-(It was originally written by John Etchemendy, with modifications by Dave Barker-Plummer and Richard Zach: the documentation is good and contains a section compared its output to the varieties of fitch.sty.
+It was originally written by John Etchemendy, with modifications by Dave Barker-Plummer and Richard Zach: the documentation is good and contains a section compared its output to the varieties of fitch.sty.
 (See here for how to change the pre-set suite of logic symbols.)